OfficialPixelBrush/BetaPacketPlainTextifier/README.md

 # BetaPacketPlainTextifier
 A simple python script to simplify the decoding and reading of TCP Data sent by a Minecraft Beta 1.7.3 Server.
+This tool was mostly made to be used to help figure out how a Notchian Server works, to help develop [BetrockServer](https://github.com/OfficialPixelBrush/BetrockServer).

 # Capturing
 ```bash